topfreegames/pitaya/docs/configuration.rst

 Groups
 =================

-These configurations are only used if groups with ETCD implementation are used.
+These configurations are used for group services implementations.

 .. list-table::
   :widths: 15 10 10 50